ianknauer/Clio_app/README.md

 `coverage/index.html`.)

   <strong><em>
     I have 85% testing coverage on the app.
-I didn't test private functions (i'm assuming they're working because the code that relies on them works), or the code added from the migraion for ip addresses.
+I didn't test private functions (i'm assuming they're working because the code that relies on them works), or the code added from the migration for ip addresses.
   </strong></em>

 ### Migration for IP addresses